ningweinw/ningweinw.github.io/ICT335/Lab6.md

     - `MYSQL_PASSWORD` = \<MYSQL_PASSWORD\>
     - `MYSQL_HOST` = \<MYSQL_HOST\>
 - Click __Next__, review all the configuration and __Submit__
 - The Elastic Beanstalk application and environment will be created.
-When the environment *Labeb-env* is ready, click __Go to environment__, the web application will display.
+When the environment *Lab-eb-env* is ready, click the link under __Domain__, the web application will display.
-- Right-click __Go to environment__, select __Copy link__, paste the value in a notepad or text file
+- Right-click __Domain__, select __Copy link__, paste the value in a notepad or text file
 - Observe the resources that have been created automatically including the EC2, Security Group, Load Balancer, Target Group

 ### 6. Update the Auto Scaling Settings
-- Choose environment *Labeb-env*, __Configuration__, click __Edit__ in the __Instance traffic and scaling__ section.
+- Choose environment *Lab-eb-env*, __Configuration__, click __Edit__ in the __Instance traffic and scaling__ section.
 Update the following settings, under Scaling triggers, to reduce the waiting time for auto scaling
   - Period: `1` Min
   - Breach duration: `1` Min
   - Upper threshold: `5000` Bytes